 As of the end of 2018, the County has completed removal of 6,348 hazard trees in the areas of Parker Pass, Balch Park/Bear Creek, Ponderosa, Eshom Valley/Hartland, Posey, Sugarloaf, and Panorama Heights.
 The County's tree removal activities continue to focus on protecting critical evacuation routes.
-Current and planned future work in Phase III is focused on the areas of the Western Divide Highway, Silver City, South Fork, and Camp Nelson, as well as additional removals in the areas of Posey and Hartland.
+Crews are currently removing hazard trees in the Western Divide area, with future work planned for the areas of Silver City, South Fork, and Camp Nelson, as well as supplemental work in the areas of Posey and Hartland.